-Honolulu Museum of Art is a great way to escape the scorching city heat, large crowds and dive into Hawaii’s finest art museum.
+Honolulu Museum of Art is a great way to escape the scorching city heat, the large crowds and to dive into Hawaii’s finest art museum.
 It hosts some amazing collections and will also take you across the world and through a range of cultures.

 The museum’s architecture is its very own work of art.
 You can lose yourself time traveling inside a range of expositions as you make your way through over thirty galleries and a glorious outdoor pavilion.
 From the gorgeous Japanese garden – home to the breathtaking Lilypad pond, to a courtyard brimming with sculptures, the museum has a perfect blend of exhibitions which complement the settings around them.